• Skip to primary navigation

 Instructions

-• Preheat the oven to 350° F and line a baking sheet with parchment paper.
+• Preheat the oven to 350° F and line a cookie sheet with parchment paper.

-• Whisk together the flour, baking soda, baking powder and salt in a medium bowl to thoroughly distribute the baking soda and powder through the flour.
+• Whisk together the flour, baking soda, salt, and baking powder in a medium bowl to thoroughly distribute the baking soda and powder through the flour.
 Set aside.

 Notes